 Hiking Pants vs. Hiking Shorts

 If you're heading out on an overnight backpacking trip or the weather is iffy, pants are the obvious choice.
 But hikers that hit the trail in the warm summer months are left with a difficult decision: Pants or shorts?
 Choosing full-length pants gives you better protection from the sun and helps keep dirt and rocks from getting into your shoes.
 Further, they're the preferred selection for technical hikes or summit bids to reduce the number of scratches or cuts you get when brushing against rocks or branches.
 But we love shorts for day hikes on well-maintained trails.
 Shorts are cheaper (typically about $10 to $20 less than a comparable pant) and offer better freedom of movement and ventilation.
-The final option is convertible pants, which give you the ability to swap between styles, although they come with a fair number of downsides (we cover those in detail in the convertible pant section above).
+The final option is convertible pants—like Kuhl's Renegade Convertiblewhich give you the ability to bounce between styles, although they come with a fair number of downsides (we cover those in detail in the convertible pant section above).

 The good news for those who want to pick up a pair of hiking shorts is that many of our favorite pants are offered in this style.
 In general, the shorts version will have a similar fit, fabric blend, and pocket layout as their full-length counterparts.
-From the models we've worn, we think Prana's Stretch Zion is one of the best.
+From the models we've worn, we think Prana's Stretch Zion Short II is one of the best.
 Other favorites include the Outdoor Research Ferrosi and Kuhl's durable Renegade.
 And if you want a superlight and breathable option, a trail-running-specific short can do the trick (we've worn a range of styles from Salomon, Brooks, and REI).
 The biggest downside with running shorts is that you give up some durability with their thin polyester constructions.

 Hiking shorts (prAna Stretch Zion in Utah desert)

-Hiking in Utah in the Prana Stretch Zion shorts | Credit: Jason Hummel
+Hiking around Utah in the Prana Stretch Zion shorts | Credit: Jason Hummel

 Women’s-Specific Hiking Pants

-Our picks above were selected based on the experiences of both male and female testers, and you’ll notice that wherever available we link to both the men’s and women’s versions.
+Our picks above were selected based on the experiences of both male and female testers, and you’ll notice that wherever available, we link to both the men’s and women’s versions.
 That said, due to this category’s noteworthy variation in styles, we’ve also created a unique round-up of the best women’s hiking pants.
 In this article, you’ll find many of the same models here (names and colorways often differ) in addition to a variety of women’s-specific hiking pants and trail-worthy leggings.

 Back to Our Top Hiking Pant Picks Back to Our Hiking Pant Comparison Table